-INGESTION: Ingestion is not anticipated to be a likely route of occupational exposure to this product.
-If ingestion does occur, severe irritation and burns of the mouth, throat, esophagus, and other tissues of the digestive system will occur immediately upon contact.
+INGESTION: Though not a likely route of occupational exposure, ingestion can lead to irritation of the throat, esophagus, and other tissues of the digestive system.
+Ingestion is not anticipated to be a likely route of occupational exposure to this product.
+INGESTION: If ingestion does occur, severe irritation and burns of the mouth, throat, esophagus, and other tissues of the digestive system will occur immediately upon contact.
 Symptoms of such over-exposure can include nausea, vomiting, diarrhea.
-Ingestion of large volumes of this product may be harmful.
+Ingestion of large volumes of this product may be fatal.